Azure-Samples/cognitive-services-speech-sdk/quickstart/speech-translation/csharp-dotnetcore/README.md

-# Quickstart: Translate speech in C# for .NET Core (Windows or Linux)
+# Quickstart: Translate speech in C# for .NET Core on Windows or Linux (Ubuntu 16.04/18.04)

 This sample demonstrates how to translate speech with C# under .NET Core 2.0 (Windows or Linux) using the Speech SDK.
 See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-translate-speech-dotnetcore-windows) on the SDK documentation page which describes how to build this sample from scratch in Visual Studio 2017.